lgs/vrops-export/README.md

 Simple utility for exporting data from vRealize Operations.

 ## Description
 A simple command-line data export tool for vRealize Operations.
-Currently supports CVS, but additional output formats are planned.
+Currently supports CVS and SQL, but additional output formats are planned.

 # Installation
 The tool can be installed from pre-built binaries or built from source.
 If you're unclear what "building from source" means, you probably want to use the binaries.
 Building from source is mainly for people who like to change the code and contribute to the project.